spryker/spryker-docs/_includes/pbc/all/integrate-features/202204.0/integrate-the-zed-api-feature.md

-This document describes how to integrate the Backend API feature into a Spryker project.
+This document describes how to integrate the Zed API feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Backend API feature core.
+Follow the steps below to install the Zed API feature core.

 ### Prerequisites